MERC13/sci-kit-models/README.md

 - Proper data cleaning and feature engineering
 - Use of pipelines for streamlined workflows
 - Model training and validation with cross-validation
-- Hyperparameter tuning with grid and randomized search
 - Clear evaluation metrics and model interpretability

 ---